jeffpar/pcjs.v1/_posts/2017-03-21-the-macro-10-assembler-50-years-later.md

 	>> print -1_^D-18
 	0o000000777777  262143.

-Character-based constants are also supported, in the both 7-bit ASCII the 6-bit SIXBIT formats.
+Character-based constants are also supported, in both the 7-bit ASCII and 6-bit SIXBIT formats.
 Use double-quotes for 7-bit right-justified character constants and single-quotes for 6-bit right-justified character constants:

 	>> print +'SIXBIT'